SiteGround and Kinsta are two very big names in the managed WordPress hosting space.

 Typically, this includes caching and backup plugins, although there are others on the list.
 As Kinsta provides most of the features covered by these plugins, this shouldn’t be a problem.
 However, SiteGround doesn’t block any plugins.

-Verdict: SiteGround wins as it doesn’t restrict plugin usage.
+Verdict: SiteGround wins because it doesn’t restrict plugin usage.

 Both hosts let you contact their support staff 24/7, but, while Kinsta only has an online messaging system for support, SiteGround also has a telephone support line.
 If you’re interested to know why Kinsta doesn’t offer telephone support, you can find out here.